girder/slicer_package_manager/docs/commands_shell.rst

 * Extension

 To use this client you will need to authenticate with an admin user on the Girder instance.
-Let's read the :doc:`python_client` documentation first.
+Let's read the :doc:`commands_shell` documentation first.

 Application
 -----------